CesiumGS/cesium/packages/engine/README.md

 const cesiumWidget = new CesiumWidget("cesiumContainer");
 ```

-See our [Quickstart Guide](https://cesium.com/learn/cesiumjs-learn/cesiumjs-quickstart/) for more information on getting a Cesium app up and running.
+See our [Quickstart Guide](https://cesium.com/learn/cesiumjs-learn/cesiumjs-quickstart/) for more information on getting a CesiumJS app up and running.

 ## Community